ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/en-v6.md

 Join our community of users on <https://community.ovh.com/en/>.

-UNDER THIS IS HTE PREVIOUS VERSION, DON'T CARE ABOUT IT
+UNDER THIS IS THE PREVIOUS VERSION, DON'T CARE ABOUT IT
 ---

 ---